Paper and pulp industry in Dryden, Ontario: Current Status

+a research team, led by Western biology professor Brian Branfireun, detected heightened levels of methylmercury in the English-Wabigoon River system.
+Combined with the existing mercury in the rivers, Branfireun said "[t]he combination of sulphate and organic matter from the mill was elevating the creation of the more toxic, methylmercury in the river."

-Domtar Corporation (2007 - )
+Domtar Corporation (2007 - 2023)

 In March 2007, Domtar purchased the Mill from Weyerhaeuser for approximately US$520 million.
 It has an annual pulp production capacity of 319,000 tonnes in 1 pulp line.

 Domtar Corporation acquired the mill and became the largest integrated producer of uncoated paper in North America and the second-largest in the world in terms of production capacity, owns a pulp manufacturer in Dryden that produces one pulp product called Northern Bleached Softwood Kraft (NBSK).
 The mill produces 319,000 air dry metric tons of NBSK annually, which is sold on the open market.
 However, the paper and pulp sector is facing economic deterioration.

 On April 2, 2009, Domtar Corporation announced that it would idle its Dryden pulp making mills for approximately ten weeks starting April 25, 2009 due to the lack of global demand for pulp.
 As a result, 230 workers have been off work since the mill closed.
 However, mill employees working in Dryden began slowly returning to work at Domtar's pulp mill in July 2009.